Palazzo Versace Dubai

 Palazzo Versace Dubai is a hotel and resort completed in Culture Village on the foreshore of Dubai Creek in Dubai, United Arab Emirates.

+In 2024, the resort's owner Emirates PVD went through financial troubles.
+Palazzo Versace Dubai was put up for an online auction sale on the Emirates Auction website for nearly $380 million (AED1.4 billion).

 Overview

 Palazzo Versace Dubai is developed on 130000 m2 and opened in November, 2015.
 It has 215 hotel rooms and suites, 169 residences, and 8 restaurants and bars.
 The landscaped gardens offer views of the Dubai Creek and skyline.